 Welcome to Northwest Oral Surgery

 Oral and Maxillofacial Surgery is a specialty of Dentistry that requires up to 6 additional years of hospital based surgical and anesthesia training.
-Drs.
-Steichen, Chemello, Jensen, and Gauthier manage a wide variety of problems relating to the Mouth, Teeth, and Facial Regions.
+Dr. Chemello, Dr. Gauthier and Dr. Colby manage a wide variety of problems relating to the Mouth, Teeth, and Facial Regions.
 Our doctors practice a full scope of Oral and Maxillofacial Surgery with expertise ranging from Corrective Orthognathic Jaw Surgery to Wisdom Tooth Removal.
 They also diagnose and treat Oral Pathology, Facial Trauma, TMJ Disorders, and perform a full range of Dental Implant procedures.
 The vast majority of surgical procedures are performed in our state of the art office, but more complicated treatment is scheduled at the hospital (Northwest Community Hospital in Arlington Heights, Sherman Hospital in Elgin).

 As a result of the extensive anesthesia training of our doctors, we are able to offer our patients several anesthesia options in our office.
 They have considerable experience for the pediatric, adult, and geriatric patient.
 The staff at Northwest Oral and Maxillofacial Surgery is trained in assisting with anesthesia in our office setting.
 Patients are continuously monitored during and after surgery using the same monitoring used in hospital operating rooms.